What Are The Best Pre-Marriage Counseling Books?

 So why do most couples spend a lot more time, money, and effort preparing for the wedding than for the marriage?
 According to The Knot magazine, the average time for engagement in the U.S. is 14.5 months.
 That’s a long time for engaged couples to be waiting and preparing for the big day!
 But the wedding ceremony typically lasts a few hours.
 By contrast, relatively few couples seek premarital counseling.
 This is especially unfortunate because, for those willing to invest, the pay-off can be high: according to Psychology Today, couples who complete some form of premarital counseling report higher satisfaction in the coming year.
 They may even have lower divorce rates than couples who do no marriage preparation.
 If you don't have the time or money for a formal course of premarital counseling, your relationship can still benefit from an investment in marriage preparation.
 An excellent way to plan for the marriage is to read one of these pre-marriage counseling books together.

-Here, we’ll look at some of the best premarital counseling books that you and your finance can work through together.

 Each of these books was selected for the list of the best premarital counseling books based on the important life lessons that can be learned from each of them.
 In fact, therapists and counselors alike also highly recommend these premarital counseling books!

 6 Of The Best Pre-Marriage Counseling Books

-Getting Ready for Marriage: A Practical Road Map for Your Journey Together -Jim Burns and Doug Fields
+Getting Ready for Marriage: A Practical Road Map for Your Journey Together-Jim Burns and Doug Fields

 Author Jim Burns is president of HomeWord Center for Youth and Family at Azusa Pacific University.
 Doug Field is executive director of the same organization.
 In Getting Ready for Marriage, the authors take engaged couples on a proactive journey that tackles big issues in marriage like communication, finances, spirituality, and intimacy.
-The book is subtitled "A Practical Roadmap for your Journey Together," and it aims to give you and your future spouse concrete guidance through potential obstacles ahead.
+The marriage counseling book is subtitled "A Practical Roadmap for your Journey Together," and it aims to give you and your future spouse concrete guidance through potential obstacles ahead.
 Read it together, or use it with the Getting Ready for Marriage: A Practical Road Map for Your Journey Together book and video package.

 Why It's Recommended